 Kangen Water Side Effects: What you need to know

 Most people won’t experience any side effects when they start Kangen water, but some do experience some mild side effects.
-Those mild side effects typically pass in about a week.
+Those mild side effects typically pass in about a week or two.
 If you experience strong side effects, or the side effects you experience don’t subside in a week, call your doctor.

 to the start of better health.